asmadotgh/dissect/README.md

 ```

 ## Usage
-1. Download the CelebA dataset and create train and test fold for the classifier.
+1. Download the CelebA and [**3d-shapes**](https://github.com/deepmind/3d-shapes) dataset and create train and test fold for the classifier.

-CelebA dataset is downloaded and saved at ./data/CelebA.
-IPython notebook creates text files with file names and labels and save them at ./data/CelebA/.
-These text files are used as input data to train the classifier.
+If you already have them downloaded, it is easier to just run:
 ```
-./notebooks/Data_Processing.ipynb
+./python/prep_data.py
 ```

 2. Train a classifier.
 Skip this step if you have a pretrained classifier.
 The output of the classifier is saved at: $log_dir$/$name$.

 2.a.
-To train a multi-label classifier on all 40 attributes
+To train a binary classifier on shapes dataset
 ```
-python train_classifier.py --config 'configs/celebA_DenseNet_Classifier.yaml'
+python train_classifier.py --config 'configs/shapes_redcolor_Classifier.yaml'
 ```
 2.b.
-To train a binary classifier on 1 attribute
+To train a binary classifier on CelebA with 1 attribute, e.g. Smiling
 ```
 python train_classifier.py --config 'configs/celebA_Smile_Classifier.yaml'
 ```

+3. Evaluate the binary classifier and export predicted probabilities.
-3. Process the output of the classifier and create input for Explanation model by discretizing the posterior probability.
+Process the output of the classifier and create input for Explanation model by discretizing the posterior probability.
 The input data for the Explanation model is saved at: $log_dir$/$name$/explainer_input/
 ```
-./notebooks/Process_Classifier_Output.ipynb
+python test_classifier.py --config 'configs/shapes_redcolor_Classifier.yaml' --n_bins=3

+python test_classifier.py --config 'configs/celebA_Smile_Classifier.yaml' --n_bins=10
 ```

-4. Trainer explainer model.
+4. Train explainer model.
 The output is saved at: $log_dir$/$name$.
 ```
+python train_explainer.py --config 'configs/shapes_redcolor_Explainer.yaml'

-python train_explainer.py --config 'configs/celebA_Young_Explainer.yaml'
+python train_explainer.py --config 'configs/celebA_Smile_Explainer.yaml'
 ```

 5. Explore the trained Explanation model and see qualitative results.